Liberate

 Judges.

-When returning to Jefferson after arrest in Mexico, the townspeople
+returning to Jefferson after arrest in Mexico, the

 newspapers.
 No change of venue was granted.

-The newspapers recorded the D.A. as requesting a higher bond for
+newspapers recorded the D.A. as requesting a higher bond

 the jurors.